Pythonidae: Invasive populations

+In Puerto Rico, a population of reticulated pythons (Malayopython reticulatus) are known to be currently established, with a remarkably high rate of albinism, suggesting establishment from domesticated pet stock.
+Records of reticulated pythons date back to as early as 2009, and the population was recognized as established by 2017.

 Conservation

-Many species have been hunted aggressively, which has greatly reduced the population of some, such as the Indian python (Python molurus).
+Many species have been hunted aggressively, which has greatly reduced the population of some, such as the Indian python (Python molurus) and the ball python (Python regius).

 Behavior

 Most members of this family are ambush predators, in that they typically remain motionless in a camouflaged position, and then strike suddenly at passing prey.
 Attacks on humans, although known to occur, are extremely rare.

 Feeding

 Pythons use their sharp, backward-curving teeth, four rows in the upper jaw, two in the lower, to grasp prey which is then killed by constriction; after an animal has been grasped to restrain it, the python quickly wraps a number of coils around it.
 Death occurs primarily by cardiac arrest.
+Even the larger species, such as the reticulated python (Malayopython reticulatus), do not crush their prey to death.

-Larger specimens usually eat animals about the size of a domestic cat, but larger food items are known; some large Asian species have been known to take down adult deer, and the Central African rock python, Python sebae, has been known to eat antelope.
-In 2017, there was a recorded case of a human devoured by a python in Sulawesi, Indonesia.
+Larger specimens usually eat animals about the size of a domestic cat, but larger food items are known; some large Asian species have been known to take down adult deer, and the Central African rock python (Python sebae) has been known to eat antelope.
+The reticulated python is the only python species known to sometimes eat humans in its natural habitat in Sulawesi, Indonesia.
 All prey is swallowed whole, and may take several days or even weeks to fully digest.

-Even the larger species, such as the reticulated python, Malayopython reticulatus, do not crush their prey to death; in fact, prey is not even noticeably deformed before it is swallowed.
-The speed with which the coils are applied is impressive and the force they exert may be significant, but death is caused by cardiac arrest.